ArcInstitute/evo2/README.md

 You can also run Evo 2 without any installation using the [Nvidia Hosted API](https://build.nvidia.com/arc/evo2-40b).

-If your local machine does not support running the model, you can deploy Evo 2 using NVIDIA NIM and use a hosted API.
+To host your own instance for running Evo 2, we recommend using NVIDIA NIM.
 See the [NVIDIA NIM](#nvidia-nim-for-evo-2) section for more information.

 ### Installation